When flying on Virgin Atlantic or Virgin, is it worth paying to upgrade to Premium Economy from Economy seats on

 While Virgin’s Premium Economy seat seats have 7-8 inches of recline vs. Virgin’s Economy and Economy Delight recline of 4-6 inches, it is much harder to work out the seat recline on British Airways without getting out your tape measure onboard.

-The Premium Economy seats recline more than the Economy seats So for on seat recline, Virgin’s Premium Economy gives you more room to recline your seat which will make it easier to sleep as your head is less likely to drop to one side when the seat is more horizontal.
+The Premium Economy seats recline more than the Economy seats So for on seat recline, Virgin’s Premium Economy gives you more room to recline your seat, making it easier to sleep as your head is less likely to drop to one side when the seat is more horizontal.

 9. Economy vs. Premium Economy: Food

 You get free drinks and free food in Virgin’s Premium Economy.
 The menu offering is enhanced, the food is decent, but nothing spectacular, and it is served on china with stainless steel cutlery.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.
 There is also a snack bar on the new 787 aircraft with free snacks and drinks that you can help yourself to.

-The Virgin Atlantic Economy food is of a much lower caliber and is not noteworthy so Premium Economy definitely provides a much nicer dining experience.
+The Virgin Atlantic Economy food is much lower caliber and is not noteworthy, so Premium Economy definitely provides a much nicer dining experience.

-Depending on the length of the flight, if it is overnight, you sometimes get breakfast served in Premium Economy, although I believe that this is the same as in Economy.
+Depending on the flight length, if it is overnight, you sometimes get breakfast served in Premium Economy, although I believe that this is the same as in Economy.
 On shorter flights, you just get a drink and a Mars Bar on Virgin (or similar).

 Below you will find my most recent flight reviews on Virgin Atlantic in Premium Economy: